bacontime/blog-mirror/nature/astrosymbols.md

 <tr>
 <td class="catsym">Sol<br>☉<br><small>alt: ☀☼</small></td>
 <td>1. <a href="https://www.youtube.com/watch?v=3JdWlSF195Y">An explanation of the sun</a>.
 2. <a href="https://www.youtube.com/watch?v=sLkGSV9WDMA">A correction to this explanation</a>.</td>
 <td>the word sol means "the sun".
 Speaking of grecoroman myth, it's often associated with Apollo (who does some future sight business), and Helios (who rides around with his sky horses.).
-Associated with gold by alchemists.</td>
+The sun is classically associated with gold, and Helium is named after Helios because of Helium's role in nuclear fusion.</td>
 </tr>
 </table>